Workshop 3 - 10.45am

 This workshop is aimed at an Intermediate skill level.
 It would be an advantage if participants had a little experience in lace and felt confident with yarn overs, knitting two togethers and three togethers.
 Both charts and written instructions will be provided.

-Elizabeth was born and bred in Shetland and grew up surrounded by knitters and knitting.
+Elizabeth is a Shetlander and grew up surrounded by knitters and knitting.
 She was taught to knit by her mother, at the age of three and has continued to knit ever since.
 Life has taken her to the other side of the world and now back to England.

-Elizabeth now runs Shetland Lace workshops as well as designing her own lace patterns.
-Elizabeth enjoys creating new designs and patterns which reflect her Shetland heritage, its rich culture and places.
+Elizabeth now runs face to face Shetland Lace workshops as well as her online classes.
+She attended Shetland Wool Week in 2022 and was one of their lace tutors.
+Elizabeth enjoys designing new patterns which reflect her Shetland heritage, its rich culture and places.